-3. Edit PICO Details
+3. Edit Concepts

-When you have completed the tasks above, you will have unstructured terms of interest, but no grouping of terms and no information yet populated to the Abstracts, RoboPICO, Topic Modeling, and Keywords.
+When you have completed the tasks above, you will have unstructured concepts of interest, but no grouping of terms and no information yet populated to the Abstracts, RoboPICO, Topic Modeling, and Keywords.

-To proceed, click on "PICO detail" in the right to view, add, and group together PICO elements.
+To proceed, click on the down arrow under Concepts to view, add, and group together PICO elements.
+Alternatively, you can drag and drop a group into the concepts box to expand.